zeliechowaiki/phase-0-git-basics-lab/README.md

 is considered an _assignment_.
 Assignments are exercises that have some written content to guide you, but also ask you to complete some work of your own.
 Many assignments, like this one, include _tests_ that must be passed in order to complete the lesson.
-Assignments with tests are often referred to as a _labs_ in our course.
+Assignments with tests are often referred to as _labs_ in our course.

 Now that you've learned about Git version control, in this _lab_, we're going to